empty-nick/empty-nick/README.md

 - 👋 Hi, I’m @empty-nick
 - 👀 I’m interested in front-end developing
-- 🌱 I’m currently learning JavaScript, React.js and Vue.js
+- 🌱 I’m currently learning TypeScript, React.js
 - 💞️ I’m looking to collaborate on U!
 - 📫 How to reach me ...